1 semester, 3 Credits

 ENG 355 - American Literature to 1865

-Concentrates on the period of the American Renaissance (1836-1860), with some attention to earlier writings.
-Authors include Franklin, Poe, Emerson, Cooper, Thoreau, Hawthorne, Melville, and Whitman.
-The central topic is the variety of responses to the question of American democratic opportunity.
+Concentrates on the period of the American Renaissance (1836-1860) with some attention to earlier writings.
+Authors may include Franklin, Poe, Emerson, Cooper, Douglass, Jacobs, Thoreau, Hawthorne, Stowe, Melville, Dickinson, and Whitman.
+The central topics concern the variety of responses to the question of American democratic opportunity, the frontier, and slavery.

 ENG 356 - American Literature 1865 - 1914

-Surveys American literature through some of the most difficult years in our history, the years of industrialization and urbanization.
-Major authors include Twain, James, Dickinson, Crane, Robinson, Wharton, Frost, and Adams.
-Some regionalist and naturalist works are also read.
+Surveys American literature through some of the most difficult years in our history, the years of industrialization, urbanization, mass immigration, Reconstructiion and Jim Crow.
+Authors may include Twain, James, Dreiser, Dickinson, Chesnutt, Crane, Gilman, Robinson, Cahan, Wharton, and Frost.

 ENG 357 - Modern Drama